 Ever-so-often, there comes a marketing campaign comes around and sets the world on fire.
 We’re not talking about the polarizing campaigns (looking at you, Pepsi and Gillette), that often are more damaging than beneficial to their brand.
 Rather, the campaigns we are talking about are ones that capture our imagination with ideas that are nothing short of sheer genius.
-There’s a lot to be learnt from the kinds of mind-popping campaigns companies like Google and GoPro can piece together.
+There’s a lot to be learned from the kinds of mind-popping campaigns companies like Google and GoPro can piece together.
 Aside from throwing money at the problem, these companies were able to come up with videos that changed the way we look at video marketing.

 Android: Friends Furever

 Friends Furever was a short marketing campaign run by Google to promote its Android subsidiary.
 It was so successful that by the end of the year, it was shared over 6 million times, making it the most shared video of 2015.

 The success of this video shows just how vital simplicity is in marketing videos.
 All it does is create a combination of cute, unlikely pairings of animals to take advantage of our love for cute animals being cute.

 Additionally, the video was designed to look like a normal video you could come across the internet when you’re busy browsing for cute cat videos on YouTube.
 At the end of it all, however, the logo is plugged in together with the brand’s catchphrase.

 Coca-Cola: The Last Customer